Doregon/quick-hackintosh-guides/usb-creation/mac-latest-version.md

 ## 4. Next steps

-If you need new kexts for Big Sur but are like me and don't want to accidently delete your current OS in case something goes wrong, you can **copy your current EFI folder** to the USB's EFI partition and use that to test.
+If you need new kexts for the release you chose but are like me and don't want to accidently delete your current OS in case something goes wrong, you can **copy your current EFI folder** to the USB's EFI partition and use that to test.
 If a kext doesn't work under Big Sur (will probably happen to you), check out **kext.me**, a nice catalog of kexts, bootloaders, and guides for you to enjoy.